Euro 2024: Where and at what time to watch the match, France vs Poland, Matchday 3, Group D?

-Dortmund, Germany.- The last week of the group stage at UEFA EURO 2024 is being played.
-In the next few hours the French National Team will take the stage against its counterpart Poland.
+Dortmund, Germany.- The last week of the group stage at UEFA EURO 2024.
+In the next few hours the France national team will go on stage against her counterpart Poland.

-The home of Borussia Dortmund will be the epicenter of a duel with World Cup overtones despite the fact that Robert Lewandowski and company no longer aspire to the next round.
+The house of Borussia Dortmund will be the epicenter of a duel with World Cup overtones despite the fact that Robert Lewandowski and company no longer aspire to the next round.

 {{title}}